LuckyTurtleDev/crab-hole/README.md

 [![AUR package](https://repology.org/badge/version-for-repo/aur/crab-hole.svg)](https://aur.archlinux.org/packages/crab-hole)

 Crab-hole is a cross platform Pi-hole clone written in Rust using [hickory-dns/trust-dns](https://github.com/hickory-dns/hickory-dns).
-It can be use as a network wide Ad and spy blocker or run on your local pc.
+It can be used as a network wide Ad and spy blocker or run on your local pc.

 For a secure and private communication, crab-hole has builtin support for doh(https), doq(quic) and dot(tls) for down- and upstreams and dnssec for upstreams.
 It also comes with privacy friendly default logging settings.

 # Installation:
-Crab-hole is available at the following repositories:
+Crab-hole is available in the following repositories:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/crab-hole.svg)](https://repology.org/project/crab-hole/versions)